 Having bug out buddies also lets you carry more gear.
-You really don’t need more than one water filter, tent, or trench shovel.
-Disperse these items amongst your crew to collectively have all the bases covered without additional weight.
+You really don’t need more than one water filter, tent, or trench shovel in your bug out bag.
+Disperse these items among your crew to collectively have all the bases covered without adding additional weight.

 4) Bug Out Location

 Bugging out is all about evacuating a dangerous area to a safe area, right?

 If the SHTF in your local area, make sure you have somewhere to go.
 It doesn’t have to be a cabin in the middle of nowhere, but it should be far enough from the danger zone for the short-term.